altive/altive_lints/packages/altive_lints/README.md

 var padding = MediaQuery.viewInsetsOf(context);
 ```

-### prefer_sliver_prefix
+### prefer_to_include_sliver_in_name

-Prefer to prefix the class name of a Widget that returns a Sliver type Widget with “Sliver”.
+Prefer to include ‘Sliver’ in the class name or named constructor of a widget that returns a Sliver-type widget.

 This makes it easy for the user to know at a glance that it is a Sliver type Widget, and improves readability and consistency.